 Learn how to use apply as a group or organization, how funding decisions are made, restrictions on funding and other questions.

-There is a competitive application process to access funding through the NIB Trust Fund.
+There is a competitive application process to access funding through NIB Trust Fund.
 Funding is available to groups and individuals.
 There is a separate application process for each.
-The individual application is available online in April of each year, and the organization application is available online in November of each year.
+The Individual application is available online in April of each year, and the Organization application is available online in November of each year.

 NIB Trust Fund receives a large number of applications.
 In order to ensure an adequate assessment and review of each, the screening and selection process for applications could take approximately four months.